Shlomo1412/PixelUI/README.md

 - **Pixel Canvas**: Draw pixel-level graphics with the Canvas widget.
 - **Extensible**: Easily add your own widgets or extend existing ones.
 - **Demo Suite**: Includes a full-featured demo app showcasing every widget and feature.
+- **Cooperative Threading/Tasks**: Run background tasks or long-running code in parallel with the UI using the built-in thread system.
+Keep your UI responsive while doing work in the background!

 ---